etranos/broadband.speed.covid/paper/v2_taylor_francis/response_reviewers.md

 > 2. The results for network speed for the different regions are not very different with 1-2 out of 10Mbps difference and probably can not reflect the social disparities.
 Not sure if this is the facts in U.K. If so, then it's not a problem?

-Firstly, mean speeds are not likely to be that different between regions of the UK (e.g. North or South England).
+We have no reasons to expect that mean speeds are that different between regions of the UK (e.g. North or South England).
 The greater differences are between urban, built-up areas, and more rural areas within regions, although there are some local initiatives to address this in some areas.
 However, we assume that your comment refers to Table 1